- Aerosol Starch

 - Ironing Board

 Choose the type of starch you will use.
 There are two basic types of starches that can be used for ironing your pants: aerosol and concentrated liquid starch.
 Both types are highly effective in giving the results you want while avoiding leaving white streaks if used with care.
-Aerosol starch has a tendency to foam up when sprayed because liquid mixes with the air while concentrated liquid starch provides for better coating.
+Aerosol spray starch for ironing has a tendency to foam up when sprayed because liquid mixes with the air while concentrated liquid starch provides for better coating.
 Using a light aerosol starch or less concentrated starch will help lower your chances of streaking.

 Dilute concentrated liquid starch before using it.
 Aerosol starch is convenient in this way because there is no need to dilute.
 Simple half water to half starch ratio should suffice with most concentrated liquid starches.
-Add more water if you want a lighter starch ratio for you pants.
+Add more water if you want a lighter starch ratio for your pants.

 Saturate your pants with the starch solution evenly.
 Aerosol sprays should be shaken thoroughly for even spray about six to eight inches away from your pants.
-In the event you aren't sure how much to use, lean to the side of caution by spraying it on lightly.
-Spray on the starch using controlled strokes in and even sweeping motion.
+In the event that you aren't sure how much to use, lean to the side of caution by spraying it on lightly.
+Spray on the starch using controlled strokes in an even sweeping motion.
 This will prevent clumping or buildup that will cause streaks.

 Allow the starch time to sit on the garment.
-Another key in avoiding starch streaks on your pants is to allow the starch to fully soak into your pants before ironing.
+Another key to avoiding starch streaks on your pants is to allow the starch to fully soak into your pants before ironing.
 If the starch isn't evenly applied and isn't allowed to soak in for long enough it will have a tendency to streak and flake away.
 Use your hand or a towel to physically smooth in starch further or pat excess starch away.